m-jalabert/PARTIES-VoF-IBM/PARTIES/testcases/Couette_Testcase/README.md

 #                             Contribution                                #
 ###########################################################################
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
+Please make sure to update tests and README.md as appropriate.

 ###########################################################################